-The leadership role of the Government of Kenya’s National Tuberculosis Leprosy and Lung Disease Program (NTLD-Program) in collaboration with development partners has seen Kenya recognized as the first country in Africa to achieve WHO global targets of detecting 70% and treating 85% of these TB cases successfully.
+The leadership role of Kenya’s National Tuberculosis, Leprosy and Lung Disease Program (NTLD-Program) in collaboration with her partners has seen Kenya recognized as the first country in Africa to achieve WHO global targets of detecting 70% and treating 85% of these TB cases successfully.
 Kenya surpassed the target on TB case detection rate of 75%, treatment success rate of 86% for new and relapse cases.

 In spite of these gains, more remains to be done to increase case notification, respond to drug-resistant TB, scale up TB-HIV collaboration, promote research and development to accelerate progress in point-of-care diagnostics, treatment regimens, effective vaccines to prevent TB in adults and avail adequate financing for TB care and control.

 The USAID funded Tuberculosis Accelerated Response and Care seeks to expand access to quality-assured TB services in all Counties and for all forms of TB, through the identification and implementation of evidence-based interventions that support and/or complement the activities of the NTLD-Program and increase the proportion of TB cases identified and treated over a period of five years.